Email FacebookTwitterMenu burgerClose thin

 Having an idea of how your investments are taxed is essential to maximizing your returns.
 While many new investors focus on performance, the tax treatment of different asset types can significantly affect your bottom line.

 Interest income—from sources like bonds, certificates of deposit (CDs), and money market accounts—is generally taxed at your ordinary income rate.
-Because of this, interest-earning investments may be less tax-efficient in taxable accounts.
+Because of this, interest-earning investments may be less tax-efficient when held in taxable accounts.

 Annuities are tax-deferred, meaning you won’t pay taxes on earnings until you withdraw the funds.
 However, when you do withdraw, the earnings are taxed as ordinary income—not capital gains.